-- In this context, SA is an integral part of the preparation of the Local Plan.
+- The Planning Practice Guidance (Plan-making paragraph 03716) also makes clear that SA plays an important role in demonstrating that a local plan reflects sustainability objectives and has considered reasonable alternatives.
+In this regard, SA will help to ensure that a local plan is "justified", a key test of soundness that concerns the extent to which the plan provides an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence. - In this context, SA is an integral part of the preparation of the Local Plan.
 SA of the Local Plan will help to ensure that the likely social, economic and environmental effects of the Plan are identified, described and appraised.
 Where negative effects are identified, measures will be proposed to avoid, minimise or mitigate such effects.
 Where any positive effects are identified, measures will be considered that could enhance such effects.
-SA will also help to inform the selection of plan options by appraising reasonable alternatives in respect of, in particular, different volumes of growth, spatial distributions and site allocations. - 1.2.7 Specifically, this SA Report sets out: - An overview of the Publication Draft Northumberland Local Plan; - A review of relevant international, national, regional, sub-regional and local plans, policies and programmes; - Baseline information for the Local Plan area across key sustainability topics; - Key economic, social and environmental issues relevant to the appraisal of the Local Plan; - The approach to undertaking the appraisal of the Publication Draft Local Plan; - The findings of the appraisal of the Publication Draft Local Plan; and - Conclusions and an overview of the next steps in the SA process.
+SA will also help to inform the selection of plan options by appraising reasonable alternatives in respect of, in particular, different volumes of growth, spatial distributions and site allocations. - Specifically, this SA Report sets out: - An overview of the Draft Northumberland Local Plan; - A review of relevant international, national, regional, sub-regional and local plans, policies and programmes; - Baseline information for the Local Plan area across key sustainability topics; - Key economic, social and environmental issues relevant to the appraisal of the Local Plan;

-10 Ministry of Housing, Communities and Local Government (2108) National Planning Policy Framework.
-Available from https://www.gov.uk/government/collections/revised-national-planning-policy-framework [Accessed November 2018].
+13 Ministry of Housing, Communities and Local Government (2019) National Planning Policy Framework.
+Available from https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/779764/NPPF_Feb_2019_web.pdf [Accessed May 2019].

-11 This is a legal requirement of local planning authorities exercising their plan-making functions (section 39(2) of the Planning and Compulsory Purchase Act, 2004).
+14 This is a legal requirement of local planning authorities exercising their plan-making functions (section 39(2) of the Planning and Compulsory Purchase Act, 2004).

-12 The reference to relevant legal requirements in the NPPF relates to Strategic Environmental Assessment.
+15 The reference to relevant legal requirements in the NPPF relates to Strategic Environmental Assessment.